-We note that recall and precision behave differently for very small values.
-Thus, we use a cut-off of 7.5% to report on performance.
-Expected and observed values below 7.5% have a much higher error and missing rate than those above 7.5%.
+We note that recall and precision behave differently for regions that are assigned at a very low percentage.
+Therefore, we use a cut-off of 5% assignment to a region to report on performance.
+Expected and observed values that include regions assigned below 5% have a much higher error and missing rate than those that include regions assigned above 5%.